hamidgasmi/training.computerscience.cloud.aws/README.md

 </details>

 <details>
-<summary>Encryption</summary>
+<summary>Security</summary>

+- Encryption in Transit:
 	- It's NOT encrypted for private and public VIFs
 	- To use an encryption at application level (HTTPS) or
-- to run a VPN connection over the top of a Public VIF running on a Direct Connect connection:
+	- To run a VPN connection over the top of a Public VIF running on a Direct Connect connection:
 		- A public VIF would grant access to public AWS services
 		- A public VIF could be used with VGW:
 			- VGW's endpoints are public space services
 			- We could then create an IP set VPN over the top of that public VIF to the endpoints of this VGW

 </details>